When it comes to job interviews, first impressions really matter so make sure you plan ahead to avoid making these

 Learning to strike a balance between talking too much and talking too little can be a challenge.
 Taking part in practice interviews with your university careers service can really help to ensure that you give the right amount of information.

-Waffling is a common interview mistake and tends to be the result of nerves, but avoid talking about everything all at once.
+Waffling is a common interview mistake and tends to be the result of nerves, so avoid talking about everything all at once.
 It's important to sell your skills and experience without rambling.
 Once the interviewer asks a question, pause for a couple of seconds, take a breath and gather your thoughts before responding.
-If you're talking too much or too fast you also run the risk of talking over or interrupting the interviewer.
+If you're talking too much or too fast, you also run the risk of talking over or interrupting the interviewer.

 Not giving enough information and forgetting to mention important points can be just as detrimental as waffling.
 To make sure this doesn't happen, practise answers to common interview questions beforehand and make sure you have a number of examples from your studies and previous work experience to draw upon.